martinristovski/martin.shoes/src/content/docs/makers/viberg.md

 <!-- ## 1005 -->

 ## 110
 The 110 is a round, high volume last that only comes in a Viberg EEE width.
 It's short past the ball, so people with HTT greater than or equal to their HTB or significant toe splay may run into issues.
 Recently, it has been most commonly found on the 145 Oxford pattern, but there have also been 146 Rigger lace to toe boots, 245 lace to toe oxfords, bobcats, chukkas, service boots, and boondockers.
-We recommend going half down from Brannock for this last, but in you are considering a 145 or 245 and have short toes and narrower heels, you may want to go a full size down.
+We recommend going half down from Brannock for this last, but if you are considering a 145 or 245 and have short toes and narrower heels, you may want to go a full size down.

 <!-- ## 160 -->